Graduate School

 This fellowship is designed for students who will benefit from an interdisciplinary environment where their research is supported and who wish to support the research associated with CSREA.
 All fellows at CSREA will be expected to share their research and consistently attend the CSREA Fellows Seminar, which meets approximately five times a semester and includes faculty and postdoctoral fellows.
 In addition, we expect our graduate fellows to spend regular time at CSREA, to be active and regular participants in seminars, workshops, and lectures organized by CSREA.

-IBES offers fellowships for fifth or sixth year graduate students who have an interest in the intersections between their research and environmental scholarship.
-Selected candidate(s) will be expected to utilize their knowledge and experience to bolster IBES’ mission as an engine of real-world impact and a training ground for the next generation of changemakers building a just, sustainable world.
+IBES offers fellowships for fifth or sixth year graduate student who have an interest in the intersections between their research and environmental scholarship.
+The selected candidate will be expected to utilize their knowledge and experience to bolster IBES’ mission as an engine of real-world impact and a training ground for the next generation of changemakers building a just, sustainable world.
 Fellows will be expected to support an area of the IBES strategic plan, especially the goals related to Driving Solutions-Inspired Research and Engaging for Impact.

-Selected fellow(s) will have primary teaching responsibilities or serve as teaching assistants for courses in the Environmental Sciences & Studies (ENVS) concentration during one term.
-Alternatively, IBES is open to fellows interested in enriching our curriculum through community engagement (potentially through a proctorship).
-Students will be on fellowship in the alternate term.
+As such, the selected fellow will have primary teaching responsibilities or serve as teaching assistants for courses in the Environmental Sciences & Studies (ENVS) concentration during one term.
+Alternatively, IBES is open to a fellow interested in enriching our curriculum through community engagement (potentially through a proctorship).
+Students will be on fellowship and pursue their research in the alternate term.

 We recommend reviewing our current ENVS curriculum guide to learn about our concentration requirements.
 If you are interested in teaching a stand-alone ENVS course, please discuss how it would complement our curricular offerings while advancing your interdisciplinary scholarly goals.
+Descriptions of the following courses taught by past fellows can be found through C@B - ENVS 1878 EJ and The City: Perspectives on Environmental Justice and Inequality (Spring 2025) and ENVS 1233 Underground Studies: Extractivism and Decolonization in the Americas/Abiayala.

 If you are interested in serving as a TA in an existing ENVS course, please flag those courses that align well with your expertise and interdisciplinary scholarly goals.
 Interested students should indicate their preference and qualifications for these appointments.
 Active participation in the events and activities of the Institute at Brown for Environment and Society will be expected.